Wednesday 26 June 2024

 Miscellany

-Real life Chicago Outfit enforcer Anthony "The Ant" Spilotro formed the Hole In The Wall Gang when he moved to Las Vegas in 1971.
+While name is surely a play on Wild West's Hole-in-the-Wall Gang (circa 1880-1890s), real life Chicago Outfit mob enforcer Anthony "The Ant" Spilotro formed another Hole in the Wall Gang when he moved to Las Vegas in 1971.

 Oh, nearly forgot.